 Many of my quilting clients have never seen a longarm machine and are not familiar with the longarm process.

-As a valiable resource, I would like to address many “Frequently Asked Questions” about Longarming and Quilting questions and walk you through the process.
+As a valuable resource, I would like to address many “Frequently Asked Questions” about Longarm Quilting and walk you through the process.

 When you drop your quilt off with your longarmer you probably wonder what happens to it.
-I have had a new quilter ask if I put it on the machine and push the “on” button, then walk away while the quilting machine runs on its own…..
+I have had a new quilter ask if I put the quilt on the machine and push the “on” button, then walk away while the quilting machine runs on its own…..

 Well, not quite.